-Secondary legislation (S.I.
-No. 540/2017 - European Union (Freezing and Confiscation of Instrumentalities and Proceeds of Crime) Regulations 2017) was enacted in November 2017 to implement Directive 2014/42/EU of the European Parliament and of the Council of 3 April 2014 on the freezing and confiscation of instrumentalities and proceeds of crime in the European Union (EU).
-The Directive allows for law enforcement agencies of European Union (EU) member states to confiscate and recover the profits that criminals make from serious and organised cross-border crime.
-It lays down minimum rules with respect to the freezing and confiscation of criminal assets through direct confiscation, value confiscation, extended confiscation, non-conviction-based confiscation (in restricted circumstances) and third-party confiscation.
+European Union (Freezing and Confiscation of Instrumentalities and Proceeds of Crime) Regulations 2017 implement Directive 2014/42/EU of the European Parliament and of the Council of 3 April 2014 on the freezing and confiscation of instrumentalities and proceeds of crime in the European Union (EU).
+The Directive allows for law enforcement agencies of EU member states to confiscate and recover the profits that criminals make from serious and organised cross-border crime.
+It lays down minimum rules with respect to the freezing and confiscation of criminal assets through direct confiscation, value confiscation, extended confiscation, non-conviction-based confiscation (in restricted circumstances), and third-party confiscation.